dart-backend/angel/packages/orm/angel_orm_postgres/README.md

 ## Supported database

-* PostgreSQL version 10 or later
+* PostgreSQL version 10 or greater

 For documentation about the ORM, see [Developer Guide](https://angel3-docs.dukefirehawk.com/guides/orm)